-While the meta penultimate parallels that was discussed on screen was Ted and Rebecca’s, the one I’m left screaming endlessly about is that between Roy and Keeley in “All Apologies.”
-Before Roy Kent walked off the pitch for good, he had doubts about where he’d be, and who he’d be if he wasn’t a footballer, but Keeley Jones was there to remind him that the real person he is inside is the one that’s great and beloved, not the professional.
-This week, while Keeley was afraid because this photoshoot is all about who she is as a person and not just a modeling gig, her fears came in full force to overwhelm her.
+While the penultimate meta parallels discussed on screen were Ted and Rebecca’s, the one I’m left screaming endlessly about is that between Roy and Keeley in “All Apologies.”
+Before Roy Kent walked off the pitch for good, he had doubts about where he’d be and who he’d be if he wasn’t a footballer, but Keeley Jones was there to remind him that the real person he is inside is the one that’s great and beloved, not the professional.
+This week, while Keeley was afraid because this photo shoot is all about who she is as a person and not just a modeling gig, her fears came in full force to overwhelm her.

-In an episode where Keeley also revealed that she once believed she’d end up like her mother (working harder than one should only for a man to take the full credit), seeing this side of her is so brilliant because much like in last week’s episode, it’s a reminder that women are deeply layered beings.
-Keeley Jones, The Independent Woman isn’t just the fierce handworker who’s seemingly got all the right answers and the right outfits, but Keeley Jones is a woman who doubts and aches and fears.
+In an episode where Keeley also revealed that she once believed she’d end up like her mother (working harder than one should only for a man to take the full credit), seeing this side of her is so brilliant because, much like in the last week’s episode, it’s a reminder that women are deeply layered beings.
+Keeley Jones, The Independent Woman, isn’t just the fierce hard worker who’s seemingly got all the right answers and the right outfits, but Keeley Jones is a woman who doubts and aches and fears.

 Keeley Jones isn’t a woman who turns her back on others because she is a woman who understands the importance of needing guidance.
-She understands that vulnerability is hard, and she understands that fears are a powerful emotion needing to be dealt with.
-I appreciated the word please being said to Roy because that’s what emphasizes the detail that she needs him now more than ever along with the detail that she really is entirely grateful for him that he is beside her during this photoshoot.
+She understands that vulnerability is hard, and she understands that fears are powerful emotions needing to be dealt with.
+I appreciated the word please being said to Roy because that’s what emphasizes the detail that she needs him now more than ever, along with the detail that she really is entirely grateful for him that he is beside her during this photo shoot.

 The Vanity Fair Photoshoot